by Fr. Tommy Lane

 More homilies for the Twenty-First Sunday Year B

-It is the Spirit that gives life the flesh has nothing to offer
+It is the Spirit that gives life while the flesh is of no avail

 second reading related: Scripture Commentary Husbands and Wives